hellome1123/code.hs-projects/README.md

 Day 7 (3/2/2023)
 1. came back from a rest and debugged and worked on some project
-2. made a big improvemet with cash.py by getting rid of the card games due to it keep crashing and not running
+2. made a big improvemet with cash.py (getting rid of the card games due to it keep crashing and not running)
 3. getting ready for the april fools code so far have (rick roll browser spam.py)
 4. get chinese chess sudo and cash more debugging
 5. finish off with jarvis ai (sill with lots of bugs working on getting rid of admin acsess) looking into importing into a standalone machine(amazon alexa or cromecast ) sill thinking what to use and seeing how to import into a mashine
+6. improveing jarvis ai to have more voises insted of mine